Senior Fellow, Community Resilience and Innovation

 Cochran is also a Robert Wood Johnson Foundation Culture of Health Leader and adjunct professor at Portland State University in Portland, Oregon.
-He has worked on collaborative and market-based policies for Defenders of Wildlife and the State of California, Clean Water Services, and for the Asian International Rivers Center in Yunnan, China.
+He has worked on collaborative and policy innovations for Defenders of Wildlife and the State of California, Clean Water Services, and for the Asian International Rivers Center in Yunnan, China.
 He received a PhD and master’s degree in urban studies/conflict resolution from Portland State University, and a master’s degree in public policy from the University of Southern California.
 He has a bachelor’s degree in biology and society with a minor in French studies from Cornell University.
-When he’s not working or teaching, he enjoys spending time in the mountains with his two daughters and wife and attempting trying to grow spicy chilies during Oregon’s summers.
+When he’s not working or teaching, he enjoys spending time in the mountains with his two daughters and wife and attempting to grow spicy chilies during Oregon’s summers.

 - (503) 334-6872